 Spring was definitely emerging along Alexander Spring Creek.
 Alligator Lilies, Pickerel Weed, Cardinal Flower and Willows were in bloom.
 The tress were leafed out in fresh new greens and numerous shrubs along the shore in bloom.

 Birds were plentiful on this trip.
 Blue Herons and Anhingas the most abundant.
 A few Red Bellied Cooters made an appearance and one small gator was caught peaking just above the surface.

-Just before reaching Alexander Spring there is a boil located about mid stream at 29° 4’55.63″N, 81°34’39.64″W. Here the water becomes shallow and there is a buoyed line just ahead preventing boats from enetering the spring.
-It is a nice sandy, shallow area to anchor or tie up.
+Just before reaching Alexander Springs, there is a boil ( three vents ) located about midstream at 29° 4’55.63″N, 81°34’39.64″W. Here the water becomes shallow and there is a buoyed line just ahead preventing boats from entering the spring.
+It is the end of the line and a perfect sandy, shallow area to anchor and relax.

-From this rest area, it is a short swim to explore this beautiful spring!
-We rested, explored and headed back the short distance to the launch site, enjoying a very relaxing and beautiful paddle on the short version of Alexander Spring Creek.
+From this rest area, it is a short swim (400′) to explore this beautiful spring!
+We rested, explored, and headed back the short distance to the launch, enjoying a very relaxing and beautiful paddle on this short version of Alexander Spring Creek.

 - Alexander Spring Creek Topo Map…